prog4biol/pfb2019/README.md

   File "<stdin>", line 1, in <module>
 IndexError: list assignment index out of range
 ```
 > codon[5] does not exist, and when we try to assign a value to this index we get an IndexError.
+If you want to add new elements to the end of a list use  `codons.append('taa')` or `codons.extend(list)`.
+See below for more details.

 #### Exracting a Subset of a List, or Slicing

 This works in exactly the same way with lists as it does with strings.
-This is because both are Sequences, or ordered collections of data with positional information.
+This is because both are sequences, or ordered collections of data with positional information.
+Remember python counts the divisions between the elements, starting with 0.

 | Index | Value |
 | ----- | ----- |